fowlcomplex/wufs-resources/Basic Scam Prevention.md

+**Basic Scam Prevention**

-- Rule 1: If it seems to good to be true, it probably is. __
+- Rule 1: If it seems to good to be true, it probably is.
-- Rule 2: If unsure, ask a friend, or one of us here. __
+- Rule 2: If unsure, ask a friend, or one of us here.
 - Don't click on any links without verifying what you're getting into.
 - Do not transfer over money or accept any without understanding the implications of such (especially crypto!).
 - If someone asks to draw art for you, or likewise asks for photos of your reference to do such, it is most likely a scam.
 Especially if it comes out of nowhere.